Using lakeFS with Delta Lake

 Because lakeFS is format-agnostic, you can save data in Delta format within a lakeFS repository and benefit from the advantages of both technologies.
 Specifically:

-- ACID operations can span across many Delta tables.
+- ACID operations can span across multiple Delta tables.

 - CI/CD hooks can validate Delta table contents, schema, or even referential integrity.